General Institute Requirements

 • Approved personal training, private swim lessons, and group exercise classes offered through the Department of Athletics, Physical Education, and Recreation.

 Students find it best to complete their four courses during their first year, and they are responsible for completing the Physical Education and Wellness Requirement by the end of their second year.
 In general, students must attend 9 sessions/classes to receive the two points that are awarded per course.
-Students who do not complete the entire requirement by the end of their second year must submit a plan for a time extension with the Physical Education and Wellness Office.
+Students who do not complete the entire requirement by the end of their second year must submit a plan for a time extension with Physical Education and Wellness.

 Physical education and wellness courses are offered in two six-week quarters during the fall term and during the spring term.
 A fifth "quarter" is offered during the January Independent Activities Period.
 There is also a summer session.
 Two points are awarded for each course per quarter.

 Physical education and wellness registration is open to undergraduates and graduate students.
 Registration is first come, first serve and is conducted online through the Physical Education and Wellness website.
-Information on registration, including registration dates, can be obtained through on the Physical Education and Wellness website.
+Information on registration, including registration dates, can be obtained on the Physical Education and Wellness website.

 Students must wear appropriate attire for activity classes.
 Goggles are provided for swim courses, and non-marking court shoes are required for squash and tennis.
 Most courses provide all necessary equipment.
-Lab fees are assessed for some courses; all fees are listed with the course descriptions on the Physical Education and Wellness website and will be charged to bursar bill.
+Lab fees are assessed for some courses; all fees are listed with the course descriptions on the Physical Education and Wellness website and will be charged to the student's bursar bill.
 Undergraduate and graduate students must activate their MIT ID card annually to gain access to all MIT sport facilities.

-For further information, contact the Physical Education and Wellness Office, Room W35-297X, 617-253-4291, or visit the department's website.
+For further information, contact the Physical Education and Wellness Office, W35-297X, 617-253-4291, or visit the program's website.